Adriatic Metals: Buy The World's Most Exciting Zinc-Silver Exploration Stock For A Song (OTCMKTS:ADMLF)

 An analogous transaction: Sasa.

 In November 2017, Central Asia Metals (CAML.LSE) acquired Lynx Resources Ltd., obtaining a 100% ownership of the Sasa underground zinc-lead-silver mine in North Macedonia, formerly part of Yugoslavia as are Bosnia and Serbia.
-Sasa had produced from 1965 to 2002, sharing a history similar to Veovača and Kizevak in Bosnia (see here).
+Sasa had produced from 1965 to 2002, sharing a history similar to Veovača in Bosnia and Kizevak in Serbia (see here).
 Lynx resumed production at Sasa in 2010 and has been producing since then.
 Sasa reportedly contained 3,372 Mlb ZnEq of indicated and inferred mineral resource at the time of the transaction (see here).
 Central Asia Metals paid 340 million Euro (US$404 million), at an implied EV/MRE of 0.120X (see here).
 At the EV/MRE multiple for the Sasa transaction,

 - Adriatic will be worth US$906 million or US$4.14 per post-Tethyan-acquisition share if the Vareš project produces by 2Q2022 as planned and is sold.